Inno-Cringineers/Telegram_Calendar/docs/requirements/quality-requirements.md

 ### **QAST005-1: Preference Affects Reminders**

 **Steps:**
-1. Change quiet hours.
+1. Set quiet hours to 22:00-08:00
-2. Create a reminder.
+2. Create an event at 23:00 with a 10-minute reminder.

 **Expected Result:**
-- The new reminder respects the updated quiet hours.
+- The reminder is not sent.

 **Success Criteria:**
-- All new reminders match the new preferences.
+- All reminders match the new preferences.

 ---

 ### **QAS006: Event Update Consistency**
  **Source of Stimulus:** User
- **Stimulus:** Updating an event that has active reminders **Environment:** Normal system operation **Response:** All related reminders are updated or removed consistently with event changes **Response Measure:**
+ **Stimulus:** Updating an event that has reminders **Environment:** Normal system operation **Response:** All related reminders are rescheduled or removed consistently with event changes **Response Measure:**
-- When an event is modified, all related reminders are updated
+- All related reminders are rescheduled according to event changes
-- No notifications for non-existent events

 ### **QAST006-1: Reminders Updated After Event Change**

 **Steps:**
-1. Create an event with a reminder.
+1. Create an event at 14:00 with a 15-minute reminder
-2. Change the event time.
+2. Change event time to 16:30
-3. Verify the updated reminder time.
+3. Monitor reminder delivery

 **Expected Result:**
-- Reminder delivery time corresponds to the updated event time
+- Reminder is delivered at 16:15 (15 minutes before new event time)
+- No reminder is delivered at 13:45 (original reminder time)

+**Success Criteria:**
-- No reminders are sent based on the previous event timing
+- Zero reminders delivered based on previous event timing

 ### **QAST006-2: No Lost Notifications After Deletion**

 **Steps:**
-1. Delete an event with an active reminder.
-2. Wait for the original reminder time.
+1. Create 5 events with reminders
+2. Delete 3 random events

 **Expected Result:**
-- No reminder is sent for the deleted event.
+- 0/3 reminders delivered for deleted events
+- 2/2 reminders delivered for remaining events

 **Success Criteria:**
-- No notifications for non-existent events.
+- 0% false positives in reminder cancellation

 ---